poljpocket/processwire-docker/README.md

 ## Running ProcessWire

-Create and run containers for the composition with `docker compose up`
+Create and run containers for the composition with `docker compose up -d`.

 - ProcessWire runs at http://localhost:8080
 - phpmyadmin runs at http://localhost:8081